LaurentVeyssier/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/README.md

 In order to run the model, I used an environment with tensorflow 1.15.0 and Keras 2.1.6.

 # Results
 I used a pre-trained model which performance can be evaluated using the ROC curve shown at the bottom.
 The best results are achieved for Cardiomegaly (0.9 AUC), Edema (0.86) and Mass (0.82).
 Ideally we want to be significantly closer to 1.
+You can check out below the performance from the ChexNeXt paper and their model as well as radiologists on this dataset.

 Looking at unseen X-Rays, the model correctly predicts the predominant pathology, generating a somehow accurate diagnotic, highlighting the key region underlying its predictions.
 In addition to the main diagnostic (highest prediction), the model also predicts secondary issues similarly to what a radiologist would comment as part of his analysis.
 This can be either false positive from noise captured in the X-rays or cumulated pathologies.